mbukatov/tendrl-wiki/Tendrl-release-v1.5.2-(install-guide).md

 1) Follow readme at https://github.com/Tendrl/tendrl-ansible/tree/release/1.5.2

+Note: tendrl-ansible is not yet ready for v1.5.2

 ## Server Installation (Manual)

 The following procedure outlines the procedure to install tendrl server components manually